locmai/istio-multi-cluster/README.md

 [✔] kubectx is installed and executable at: /nix/store/4i1g0ihxw4hpw0cj6grsk2xgqma3nzfq-kubectx-0.9.5/bin/kubectx [✔] tofu is installed and executable at: /nix/store/bk8lbpai9gckl24971cd7sy86nx65vqp-opentofu-1.9.0/bin/tofu [✔] docker is installed and executable at: /run/current-system/sw/bin/docker [✖] Configuration for kind1 is missing.
-Run 'creae_clusters' to create the clusters.
+Run 'create_clusters' to create the clusters.
 [✖] Configuration for kind2 is missing.
-Run 'creae_clusters' to create the clusters.
+Run 'create_clusters' to create the clusters.
 ```